arunasurya/bisqtransifex/translatordocumentation.md

 Several factors can be considered when calculating your compensation request, such as the time you have spent translating/reviewing and the country you live in.
 If you live somewhere with high living expenses, you can ask for a higer rate within the range.
 If a certain translation required more time, you can also take that into account.
 Please mention these details in the request if they were factored in your compensation request.

 There was a lot of [discussion](https://github.com/bisq-network/compensation/issues/96) on this topic, and there is still no consensus on the rates.
 With time, as more translators submit their requests, a more consistent compensation range for translations and reviews will arise.
-Don't forget to make a compensation request proposal in the software in that month's voting cycle.
+Don't forget to make a compensation request proposal in the Bisq DAO and link your github request there.

 ### Details of your work
 - Please submit details of your work in your request.
 This is done to help the stakeholders validate your request.